 - Still, they are also essential for pollination.

 Even with their impressive wingspan, morpho butterflies are far smaller than other insects.

-- Usually, they use their antennae to detect chemical signals and pheromones in the air.
+- They usually use their antennae to detect chemical signals and pheromones in the air.

-- They also have additional ways to test possible food before actually eating it.
+- They also have additional ways to test possible food before eating it.

 - For example, they have taste receptors on their feet.
 This way, they can understand whether this particular object can contain food or whether it is suitable for other purposes, such as taking a rest or laying eggs.